rifatshampod/Typeless-form-chrome-extension/README.md

 1. **Click the extension icon** in your Chrome toolbar
 2. **Enter a Label** (e.g., "email", "phone", "first name")
 3. **Enter a Value** (e.g., "john@example.com", "555-1234")
-4. **Click "Add Pair"**
+4. **Click "Add Pair"** or press enter
 5. Repeat for all fields you want to auto-fill

 **Tip**: Use descriptive labels that match common form field names for better matching!